How to Overcome Red Pill Rage -- The Right Way

 Turn Off the TV

 On that note, take time away from negative media.
 Turn off the news.
 Log off social media for a while.
 When you get back, unfollow people and pages that post negative content all the time.
-Follow pages that help you grow, such as the official pages of people like Jim Rohn, Les Brown, and rich before thirty.
+Follow pages that help you grow, such as the official pages of people like Jim Rohn, Les Brown, and Brian Tracy.
 Stop asking coworkers and family about the latest political developments.
 Quit watching what your least favorite celebrity is doing.
 The average American spends 6 hours a day watching videos.
 Cutting out trash TV will free up plenty of time to work on yourself.

 Hit the Gym